WalletConnect/walletconnect-docs/docs/specs/clients/core/relay/relay-client-api.md

 ### Message Id

-A Relay message is globally available and it's always an utf8 string.
+A Relay message is globally available and it's always a utf8 string.
 Therefore the message id is derived as the sha256 hash.

 ```sh
 message_id = sha256(message)